nv-legate/legate/docs/legate/core/source/installation.rst

 How Do I Install Legate
 -----------------------

-Legate Core is available `on conda <https://anaconda.org/legate/legate-core>`_.
+Legate Core is available from `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ on the `legate channel <https://anaconda.org/legate/legate-core>`_.
-Create a new environment containing Legate Core:
+Please make sure you have at least conda version 24.1 installed, then create a new environment containing Legate Core:

 .. code-block:: sh